erdogant/clustimage/README.md

 <!---[![Coffee](https://img.shields.io/badge/coffee-black-grey.svg)](https://erdogant.github.io/donate/?currency=USD&amount=5)-->

 * clustimage is a python package for unsupervised clustering of images.
+The number of avaialble images has become huge over time for which (deep) neural networks are ideal for predictive purposes.
+However, it can be quit a complex approach to grouping a set of images that are highly similar in an unsupervised manner, or to identify the "unique" images in a directory.
+With ``clustimage`` I want to overcome these challanges and created a generic approach to unsupervised cluster images.

+clustimage is fun because:
+* it does not require a learning proces.
+* it can group any set of images.
+* It can return only the unique() images.
+* Many many plots to improve understanding of the feature-space and sample-sample relationships

 ### Installation
 * Install clustimage from PyPI (recommended). clustimage is compatible with Python 3.6+ and runs on Linux, MacOS X and Windows.